manglam8/stock-market-prediction-ANN/README.md

 # stock-market-prediction-ANN
-This project aims to predict the Nifty50 index closing price using historical data and artificial neural networks.
+This project aims to predict the Nifty50 index's closing price for following day using historical data and artificial neural networks.

 ## Setup
 1. Clone the repository: